Writer

 A book,

-it's a bundle of thin pages,
+that's a bundle of thin pages,

 in which the entire universe can be hiding.

-Sinister Barton
+Sinister Barton (Julion Okram's book character)

 What could the mysterious Dr∙ Barton possibly mean by that??
 Did he want to sound romantic or witty in his self-propelled stuffed armchair?
 That easily might be right, because scientists must somehow celebrate the ongoing "March - the national month of books and reading", which was the month when he uttered that memorable remark.
 But maybe he only referred to a shabby astronomy yearbook lying on a small waiting table.
 Or...?
 Didn't this quaint scholar accidentally come across another clue in that pile of incomprehensible things collected from old castles, cellars, forests, cemeteries, and underground tunnels?
-Based on some previous experience, the schoolboy Bruno is starting to grow a strong intuition: Most likely, the number three option will prove correct...
+Based on some previous experience, a schoolboy named Bruno is starting to grow a strong intuition: Most likely, the number three option will prove correct...

 Was Bruno right?
 How it turned out, we will not reveal here.
 You will find more in thrilling stories: